 Deep frying with peanut oil

-The first thing to consider when using peanut oil is that some peanut oil can be an allergen.
+One important consideration when using peanut oil is that some peanut oil can be an allergen.
 Highly-refined peanut oil is considered safe for most people with a peanut allergy.
 However – cold-pressed, expelled, and extruded forms of peanut oil are dangerous for those with a peanut allergy.
 If someone in your family has a peanut allergy or you are cooking for a large group, it’s safer to avoid peanut oil.

 If allergies aren’t a concern, then peanut oil’s high smoke point and low saturated fats make it an attractive option for frying.
 Just consider that it does not have a neutral flavor, and it costs more than vegetable or canola oil, so it isn’t the best first choice for everyday frying.